coledea/Multi-Temporal-Point-Cloud-Datasets/datasets/SZTAKI-CityCDLoc/README.md

 [Original Dataset Website](https://github.com/sztaki-geocomp/Lidar-SCU) | [Additional Dataset Details](https://hpicgs.github.io/multi-temporal-point-cloud-datasets-survey/details/SZTAKI-CityCDLoc)

 ## Notes
-  - The second epoch is split into multiple frames, from which some are available as sparser, but annotated variants (change labels + registration information).
-We only use the annotated data (all frames fused into one point cloud) for computing the metrics.
+  - The second epoch is split into multiple frames, from which some are available as sparser but annotated variants (change labels + registration information).
+We only use the annotated data for computing the statistics (all frames fused into one point cloud).
-  - Semantic labels are only available for the first epoch
+  - Semantic labels are only available for the first epoch.